 \section{Experiments and Results}

-In this section, we show the BSE performance of the proposed $\pdanse$ against the PF. pDANSE does not use any knowledge of STM, and PF uses the full knowledge of STM.
-Also, PF is asymptotically optimal and hence used as a benchmark.
+In this section, we show the BSE performance of the proposed $\pdanse$ against the PF. pDANSE does not use any knowledge of STM, and PF uses the full knowledge of STM. {Also, PF is used as a model-driven benchmark.} {We use a bootstrap PF in our experiments}.
 We investigate four nonlinear measurement systems.
-They are: cubic nonlinearity, camera model nonlinearity \cite{buchnik2023latent}, half-wave rectification nonlinearity, and Cartesian-to-spherical nonlinearity \cite{li2001survey}.
-For all our experiments, we use a stochastic Lorenz-$63$ system \cite{lorenz1963deterministic} as a benchmark process, and it has been extensively used in the literature \cite{revach2022unsupervised, ghosh2023dansejrnl, garcia2019combining, revach2022kalmannet, ni2024adaptive}.
+They are: cubic nonlinearity, camera model nonlinearity \cite{buchnik2023latent}, half-wave rectification nonlinearity, and Cartesian-to-spherical nonlinearity \cite{li2001survey}. ⁄{For our experiments, we use a stochastic Lorenz-$63$ system} \cite{lorenz1963deterministic} as a benchmark process, and it has been extensively used in the literature \cite{revach2022unsupervised, ghosh2023dansejrnl, garcia2019combining, revach2022kalmannet, ni2024adaptive}.
 The Lorenz-$63$ STM is